 Gaura foliage is lance-shaped and often tinged with pink, cream, or gold, depending on the variety.
-Wiry flower stems bear many one-inch flowers with four petals each.
+Wiry flower stems bear many 1-inch flowers with four petals each.
 Flowers are white, pink, or a combination of the two.

-The long taproot that makes gaura so drought tolerant also makes it difficult to transplant successfully, so choose your planting site carefully.
-The two most important ingredients for a successful gaura installation are excellent drainage and plenty of sunshine.
-Gaura plants aren’t the longest-lived perennials anyways, but wet winter soil is a sure way to kill these drought tolerant natives.
-Amend the soil with a mix of compost and grit, or better yet, plant in raised beds.
+Along with plenty of sunshine, excellent drainage is the key to success with gaura.
+They aren’t the longest-lived perennials in any case, and wet winter soil is a sure way to kill these drought-tolerant natives.
+Amend the soil with a mix of compost and grit or, better yet, plant them in raised beds.
 Space the plants at least 12 inches apart, and plant in groups of three or five plants for maximum impact.

 Cutting back the stems of gaura after the first main bloom will encourage a tidy plant and spur repeat blooming.

 If you want to propagate your gaura plants, just wait for the following season, when new seedlings will emerge from these self-seeding plants.
 Division is tricky due to the long tap root, and plants shouldn’t need dividing to stay vigorous.

 If you can’t get your gaura plants to overwinter reliably because of soggy soil or below-average temperatures, the long-flowering season and compact growth habit of gaura make it a worthwhile investment as a container plant.

 The airy texture and form of gaura make them lovely accent plants in a mixed perennial border.
 You can plant masses of them in the wildflower garden, where they will demonstrate how they got the nickname “whirling butterflies” as they dance in the breeze.